 While I don’t have any personal recommendations for where to eat, my good friends at Plates Pillows & Places told me to check out Umami as an awesome tapas place, and I have complete trust in what they say, however, we again were limited in our choice by our little man.

-Be sure to also find Plaza del Salvador (that is where I have dropped the pin in the interactive map at the top of this post), there are some great little antique bars there and a gorgeous church you can pop your head into if you have time.
+Be sure to also find Plaza del Salvador, there are some great little antique bars there and a gorgeous church you can pop your head into if you have time.

 Seville Cathedral – The Cathedral of Saint Mary of the See